Fahani/webrobocomp.github.io/page4.md

 <span class="post-date">11 Jun 2016</span>

-This is the second post in the series of post pertaining to the project ìAutomatic the uploading of binary files using git-annexî.
+This is the second post in the series of post pertaining to the project ‚ÄúAutomatic the uploading of binary files using git-annex‚Äù.
 This post aims to show the progress made until the mid term evaluation.

 We planned to write abstraction over git-annex to add the files to remote storage server.
 Git-annex provides support for external special remote, it follows a messaging based service as prescribed here [External Special Remote Protocol](https://git-annex.branchable.com/design/external_special_remote_protocol/) needs to be followed.